Andrey-cisco/network_backup_scripts/README.md

 And of course you need create **acl** to have an access devices with ssh

-**Before start diff.py you have to start scripts to backup ( files witch will be compared should exist )**
+**Before start diff.py you have to start scripts to backup ( files whitch will be compared should exist )**

 ## Versioning